tokenring-ai/iterables/README.md

 ### State Management

 - **IterableState** persists iterable definitions across agent sessions
-- Iterables are not reset when the agent is reset
+- Iterables are not reset when the agent is reset (they persist across resets)
 - State serialization includes all stored iterables with creation/modification timestamps
+- The state uses Zod schema for type-safe serialization/deserialization

 ## Development